How to work from home and look after children at the same time

 Plan games and activities

 It is worth investing a little time researching, planning and prepping some engaging activities to keep little kids entertained.
 And even school-aged children will need lots of downtime from structured learning.
 Children love novelty so each day try to have an idea up your sleeve for a game or activity they have never done before.
 Because there are only so many hours of Lego anyone can play before the whole family will go crazy!
-(See Indoor play ideas for young children and 101 ideas for supporting your child’s development)
+(See Indoor play ideas for young children for ideas.)

 Use tech strategically